INTERMEDIATE PERSONAL PROTECTION:

 Course date and location:

-Registration includes course materials, lunch, drinks, range fees, safety equipment (as needed) and more.
+Registration includes course materials, drinks, range fees, safety equipment (as needed) and more.

 Students will need 500 rounds of ammunition (caliber restriction: mimimum .380, maximum .45).
 No micro-pocket pistols or rimfires (e.g. Kel-Tec P3AT is a no-go, Glock 26 is perfectly acceptable).
-Please no magnum ammo, steel-cased or steel-cored on the indoor range (100 rounds).
+Please no magnum ammo.
 You’ll also need eye and ear protection, belt holster, at least two spare magazines / speedloaders and belt carrier(s), tactical flashlight (with spare batteries) and brimmed hat (keeps hot brass from behind your glasses).